Discover Vermont, One Story at a Time 🏔️

 So next time you’re driving through the Green Mountains and see a quirky name on a sign, take a second to wonder what tale might be behind it.

-• 15 Weird and Wonderful Facts About Vermont
+• 15 Fun Facts About Vermont Most People Don’t Know (Including Locals)

 When you think of Vermont, you might picture rolling hills, charming small towns, and endless maple syrup.
 And while those images are spot on, there is a lot more to the Green Mountain State than meets the eye.
 From quirky laws to historic firsts, Vermont has some seriously surprising stories up its sleeve.
 Here are some fun facts about Vermont you probably did not know.